Contract Documentation as a Flat-Pack Kit

-- As a ‘kit’, users have assurance that the various pieces fit together and, providing they are not modified in any way to destroy its in-built ‘balance’, a self-consistent document will emerge every time.
+- As a ‘kit’, users have the assurance that the various pieces fit together and, providing they are not modified in any way to destroy its inbuilt ‘balance’, a self-consistent document will emerge every time.

 - NEC uses remarkably plain language which is difficult to misconstrue.

 Readers should not go away with the impression that NEC3 is solely an engineering form of contract.
-Although it emerged in the engineering sector (and, interestingly, it was first trialed in South Africa), it is today applied across many sectors, and the ‘PSC’ is particularly suitable for all types of professional service activity.
-The NEC family is remarkably even-handed as between the counterparties, and only demands good, conscientious and competent behavior from each.
+Although it emerged in the engineering sector (and, interestingly, it was first trialled in South Africa), it is today applied across many sectors, and the ‘PSC’ is particularly suitable for all types of professional service activity.
+The NEC family is remarkably even-handed as between the counterparties and only demands good, conscientious and competent behaviour from each.

 Readers who want to consider NEC3 as a possible company standard model might start with a simple Google search.
 NEC certainly seems to be afflicted with fewer court disputes than other model contracts, suggesting that it is working well in practice, as a truly 21st Century contracting mechanism.
 As a flat-pack ‘kit’, this contract is relatively simple, quick and inexpensive to assemble.